DouglasDunn/FitForm/notes/goals/daily.md

 # 9/30/18
 (X) Create an edit profile page
 (X) Use the same route to create a profile to edit the profile, make necessary changes.
+() clear the errors after user submits or goes to a different page and comes back.